 Crisis Communications Manager, 3M Company, St. Paul, Minnesota

 Managing Partner/GCG Advisors, Director/ECG Asset Management, New York, New York

 Attorney, John G. Hoeschler, P.A., St. Paul, Minnesota

 Editorial Board Member, Star Tribune, Minneapolis, Minnesota

 Executive Director, Global Programming and Events, The Milken Institute, Santa Monica, California

 Executive Vice President, Hola Doctor, Inc., Miami, Florida

 Journalist, Anchor, Manhattan Connection, GloboNews Channel (Brazil), New York, New York

-Partner & Senior Managing Director, Argand Partners, LP, New York, New York
+Managing Partner and Co-Founder, Argand Partners, LP, New York, New York